Sustainability criteria for solid biomass under the SDE+/SDE++-scheme | RVO.nl

 Annual reporting

 You can demonstrate that the biomass complies with sustainability criteria by submitting an annual report.
 This report should specify the sustainability characteristics of all biomass used in your installation.
-You must use the following documents:
+Since January 2023 it is also possible to use the conformity year statement to demonstrate ETS zero emissions.
+More information about this subject can be found on the Dutch Emissions Authority (NEa) website.

 You must include a conformity year statement with the report.
 An example of this statement can be found in the above-mentioned format.
 This must have been issued by a recognised CAB.
 What are the criteria that the conformity year statement must meet?
 And how should the verification be carried out?
 You can find this information in the Verification Protocol for Sustainable Biomass that must meet the Criteria in the Regulation on the Conformity Assessment of Solid Biomass for Energy Applications under the SDE(++) Scheme (hereinafter: the Verification Protocol).
-You can find this protocol under ‘Downloads’ at the bottom of this page.
+You can find the Verification Protocol pellets 2023 at the bottom of this page.
 You can find more information about the role and requirements of CABs in the section on CABs on this page.

 Transparent chain